ZupIT/beagle-docs/content/en/Tutorials/How to release a Beagle's version local or remote.md

 Besides, you have to add a variable called **`RELEASE_SIGNING_ENABLED`** and attribute it to the `false` value.
 That means you don't need to sign a version, once that this configuration allows a Beagle's version release in local way or to an own repository.

-After you finish these configurations, you must have on your gradel the following variables according to the name you chose to your version (on this example, we used **`beagle-test`**):
+After you finish these configurations, you must have on your gradel the following variables according to the name you chose to your version (on this example, **`beagle-test`** is used):

 ```kotlin